Zeev Sternhell: Biography

 Zeev Sternhell was born in Przemyśl in south-eastern Poland on 10 April 1935 to an affluent secular Jewish family with Zionist tendencies.
 His grandfather and father were textile merchants.
 At 5, this highly protected world around him suddenly collapsed.
-After the invasion of Poland in September 1939, in which his father fought with the Polish army and died shortly after returning home.
+His father fought with the Polish army during the invasion of Poland in September 1939, and died shortly after returning home.
 When Poland was defeated, the family home was partially requisitioned by Soviet forces.
 After the German declaration of war on the Soviet Union, the family were sent to a ghetto.
 His mother and older sister, Ada, were killed by the Nazis when he was about seven years old.
 An uncle who had a permit to work outside the ghetto smuggled him to Lwów.
 The uncle found a Polish officer and a working-class family, rare examples in his experience of Poland at that time of people not only not anti-Semitic but ready to provide assistance to Jews, who were willing to help them.
 Supplied with false Aryan papers, Sternhell lived with his aunt, uncle and cousin as a Polish Catholic.
 After the war, he was baptized, taking the Polish name Zbigniew Orolski.
 He became an altar boy in the Cathedral of Kraków.
 In 1946, at the age of 11, Sternhell was taken to France on a Red Cross children's train, where he lived with an aunt.
 He learned French and was accepted to a school in Avignon despite stiff competition.

 In the winter of 1951, at the age of 16, Sternhell immigrated to Israel under the auspices of Youth Aliyah, and was sent to Magdiel boarding school.
 In the 1950s, he served as a platoon commander in the Golani infantry brigade, including the Sinai War.
 He fought as a reservist in the Six-Day War, the Yom Kippur War and the 1982 Lebanon War. and defined himself in 2008 as still a 'super-Zionist'.

 In 1957–1960, he studied history and political science at the Hebrew University of Jerusalem, graduating with a BA cum laude.
 In 1969, he was awarded a Ph.D. from the Institut d'études politiques de Paris for his thesis on "The Social and Political Ideas of Maurice Barrès".

 Sternhell lived in Jerusalem with his wife Ziva, an art historian, with whom he had two daughters.
 He died on 21 June 2020, due to complications from a medical surgery.